bencebansaghi/Student-events/README.md

 - `dotenv`: Used to load environment variables from a .env file.

 Please ensure these are installed in your Python environment before running the script.

+## Chatbot.py

+This Python script is a part of a Telegram bot application.
+It uses the `telegram` library to interact with the Telegram API and the `ics` library to handle calendar events.

+### Dependencies

+- `datetime`: For handling date and time related tasks.
+- `json`: For parsing and manipulating JSON data.
+- `logging`: For logging events for debugging and analysis.
+- `schedule`: For scheduling tasks.
+- `io` and `pathlib`: For handling file and path operations.
+- `telegram`: For interacting with the Telegram API.
+- `gpt_formater`: A custom module for formatting text.
+- `ics`: For handling calendar events.

+### Logging

+The script sets up basic logging with a specific format and logging level.
+It also sets a higher logging level for `httpx` to avoid logging all GET and POST requests.

+### Command Handlers

+The script defines command handlers for the `/start` and `/help` commands.

+- The `/start` command sends a message to the user and presents them with a custom keyboard with two options: "All Events" and "Events in the next week".
+- The `/help` command sends a message to the user with the text "Help!".

+### How to Use

+To use this script, you need to have a Telegram bot token.
+You can get this token by creating a new bot on Telegram.
+Once you have the token, you can run the script and interact with the bot on Telegram.